Phoenix Dog Bite Scar Lawyers

 - Never let a dog roam freely throughout the neighborhood without supervision.

-- Keep the dog on a leash at all times when out for a walk or out in the park.
+- Keep the dog on a leash at all times when out for a walk or out in the park (unless at an off leash dog park).

 - Avoid chaining up dogs.
 Statistics indicate that chained up dogs are nearly three times as likely to bite people who visit the owners home as unchained dogs.